monicaj314/page-turner/README.md

 Looking back, I'm convinced that I either made the wrong decision, or at the very least approached my decision incorrectly.
 Why?
 Here are my reasons:
 - As outlined by this [great article](https://medium.com/yplan-eng/inline-styles-are-so-2016-f100b79dafe1), inline styles introduce some pretty significant limitations.
 Without the help of an external CSS in JS package, you can't use things like pseudo classes, pseudo elements, or media queries.
 Since I did not use an external package to help me with this problem, I was hampered by these limitations.
-- Picking the right package from the [plethora of available CSS in JS packages](https://github.com/MicheleBertoli/css-in-js) exposes me to the risk that I'm going to pick and learn the wrong thing.
+- Picking the right package out of the [plethora of available CSS in JS packages](https://github.com/MicheleBertoli/css-in-js) exposes me to the risk that I'm going to pick and learn the wrong thing.
 Looking back, perhaps I should have picked one anyway.
 I think I'll go back and try out [JSS](https://github.com/cssinjs/jss).
 It looks promising.
 - Inline styles just looked... ugly.
 I know this is a questionable reason. (remember how we felt about JSX?)
 - [Component-localized CSS Modules](https://medium.com/seek-blog/the-end-of-global-css-90d2a4a06284) look so much more attractive!